Tax Deducted at Source:

 - Outstanding Expenses Journal Entry

-Go through all these articles so that it helps in obtaining a good overview of the accounting of Journal entries.
+Go through all these articles, as they will help you obtain a good overview of the accounting of Journal entries.